 EU countries lifted off customs duties while trading with one another.
 This helped the economy evolve in the 1960s.
 In order to make sure there’s enough and even surplus food, they all agreed to have joint control over the production of food.

 On January 1, 1973, more nations joined the EU, namely, the United Kingdom, Ireland, and Denmark.
 According to the regional policy of the EU, enormous sums of money were supposed to be transferred to the deprived regions to create infrastructure and jobs.
 In 1979, citizens were able to elect the members directly as the European Parliament enhanced its participation in the affairs of the EU.
 The EU also increased its efforts to fight pollution in the 1970s.

 1980 – 1989

 In 1981, Greece joined the EU, becoming the tenth member of the group.
 The Single European Act got signed in 1986.
-Its main goal was to create the ‘Single Market’ and facilitate the smooth trade flow across EU borders.
-Meanwhile, the Berlin Wall was pulled down, West & East Germany got united towards the end of 1990.
+Its main goal was to create a ‘Single Market’ and facilitate the smooth trade flow across EU borders.
+Meanwhile, the Berlin Wall was pulled down, and West & East Germany got united towards the end of 1990.

 1990 – 1999

 As communism faded across eastern and central Europe, Europeans got closer.
 The 1990s was also the decade of treaties.
 Two important treaties – the Treaty of Amsterdam and the ‘Maastricht’ Treaty on the European Union got signed during this decade.
 People were now more conscious about the environment’s protection, and now they could all come together to deal better with defense and security matters.
 Three more members joined the EU – Sweden, Finland, and Austria in 1995.
 People were now easily able to move to different countries for studies.